 Ah, the open road.
 In many ways, taking a trip across the country is like stepping back in time, with strange relics of decades past providing some of the most memorable sights.

-America's top roadside attractions all have two things in common: they're downright strange, and they're free.
-For the budget-conscious traveler, check out these weird roadside attractions that are well worth a detour.
+America’s top roadside attractions all have two things in common: They’re downright strange, and they won’t cost you a dime.

 Carhenge in Alliance, Neb.

 Looming like a mirage over the stark Nebraska sandhills, Carhenge is exactly what it sounds like: a replica of Stonehenge made of cars.
 Classic American cars from the 1950s and ’60s, to be more precise — there are 38 of them, all painted stone-grey and arranged in a circle to imitate the famous English monument.

 Local farmer and engineer Jim Reinders oversaw the construction of Carhenge, envisioning it as a memorial to his father.
 The cars used to make the monument were salvaged from local farms and scrapyards, and Carhenge was officially dedicated on the summer solstice in 1987.
 Public opinion was mixed, at first.

 Some locals wanted to tear it down.
 The Nebraska Department of Highways intended to label it a junkyard.
 But somewhere along the line, attitudes toward Carhenge softened, and it’s become Alliance’s biggest claim to fame.
 You can stop by and see it anytime for free, three miles north of town on the east side of Highway 87, though the neighboring gift shop is only open during the summer months.